ESSolutions/ESSArch/ESSArch_Core/docs/user_guide/producer/collect-content.rst

 ======

-The user may upload single files or folders by navigating to prefered location in the file browser and clicking upload or by dragging the file(s) from a folder to the drop are and drop them.
+The user may upload single files or folders by navigating to preferred location in the file browser and clicking upload or by dragging the file(s) from a folder to the drop are and drop them.

 .. image:: images/collect_first.png